Fixing Variable Types¶

 Required arguments

-: An atomic vector with values you would like to convert to aDate
+x: An atomic vector with values you would like to convert to aDate.

 Optional arguments